Overview¶

 Window: 28 days (monthly).

-; intentional 429 (rate limiting) is not counted as a failure and is tracked separately for capacity and threshold tuning.
+Success definition: Count as success when the HTTP status is not 5xx and the businesscode==0; intentional 429 (rate limiting) is not counted as a failure and is tracked separately for capacity and threshold tuning.

 Latency: by default, measure the duration from Gateway ingress → response sent.